 Scindapsus Treubii Moonlight Yellow Leaves

 Other reasons could be that they may be suffering from a disease or infection.
-Always seek professional help if you’re unsure why your plant has yellow leaves.
+Always seek professional help if you’re not sure why your plant has yellow leaves.

-If it’s simply a matter of light and water, you can take steps to fix it yourself—water your plant when its soil feels dry to touch.
+If it’s simply a matter of light and water, there are steps you can take to fix it yourself.
+Water your plant when its soil feels dry to touch.

 Yellow leaves can also mean that your plant isn’t getting enough light.
 Move it closer to a window or supplement with artificial light as needed.

 Underwatering is another common cause of yellow leaves.
-Make sure to give your plant enough water to drain out of its bottom saucer regularly.
+Make sure to give your plant enough water so that it drains out of its bottom saucer regularly.

 Why Is My Scindapsus Treubii Moonlight Curling

-The best way to water Scindapsus treubii moonlight is by using your hands.
-If you notice that your plant is curling, then give it some attention by watering it immediately with a light misting spray of water from a spray bottle.
+The best way to water scindapsus treubii moonlight is by using your hands.
+If you notice that your plant is curling, then go ahead and give it some attention by watering it immediately with a light misting spray of water from a spray bottle.

-Another reason your plant might be curling up could be because it needs more light.
-You want to make sure that you are keeping your plant in a place where there is plenty of direct light to thrive properly.
+Another reason why your plant might be curling up could be because it needs more light.
+You want to make sure that you are keeping your plant in a place where there is plenty of direct light so that it can thrive properly.

-Note that too much sun will burn or scorch leaves if left out in direct sunlight for too long.
-Another reason your Treubii moonlight might be curling could also be simply because it’s getting old.
+Take note though, too much sun will burn or scorch leaves if left out in direct sunlight for too long.
+Another reason why your Treubii moonlight might be curling could also simply just because it’s getting old.